mrtzdev/pier-ui/readme.md

 # Pier UI

-A customizable UI library for React and Next Applications.
+A customizable UI library starter for React and Next Applications.

 ## Documentation